 - During calls, if you mute your side during the captions disclosure announcement, the announcement is muted.
 Make sure that the other person knows captions are on.

 - Captions might be unavailable for some media and calling apps.

 - Live Caption works best on audio with clear speech and low background noise.

-- Live Caption doesn't work on music, phone calls, or VOIP.
+- Live Caption doesn't work on music.

 - Live Caption doesn't use mobile data or an internet connection.
 All audio and captions are processed on the device and are never stored or sent to Google.